Face milling with the router

 Material list

-• Vacuum cleaner / suction
+• Vacuum cleaner or extraction system

-• Dust mask / safety goggles
+• Dust mask and safety goggles

 • Stable work table or workbench